Last updated: 26 October 2020 at 11.26am

 - home opens and display villages open, in compliance with 10-person rule, appropriate record keeping and hygiene practices.

 Physical distancing, good hygiene and the 4 square metre rule apply to all activities.

 - indoor and outdoor non-work gatherings of up to 20 people

-Western Australians are encouraged to return to work, unless they are unwell or vulnerable.
+- Western Australians encouraged to return to work, unless unwell or vulnerable

 - non-contact community sports up to 20 participants

 - outdoor or indoor fitness classes with no shared equipment, up to 20 participants

 - places of worship, community facilities and libraries permitted to reopen, up to 20 patrons.

 - public pools (1 indoor and multiple outdoor) permitted to open under strict rules and up to 20 patrons per pool.